SXSW Survival Guide: Always be buzzing

 Go straight to the source

-Have a band you're paticularly invested in?
-Looking for secret shows?
-IS BEYONCÉ GOING TO MAKE A SURPRISE APPEARANCE AT THE P. TERRY'S DRIVE-THRU?
+Have a band you’re paticularly invested in?
+Will your year be ruined if you don’t find Kelis’ food truck?
+Are you pinning your emotional health on catching any secret Coldplay shows?
+IS BEYONCÉ GOING TO MAKE A SURPRISE APPEARANCE AT THE P. TERRY’S DRIVE-THRU?
 (No. No, she is not.)
 Following specific bands, especially those that control their own Twitter accounts instead of letting a PR flack tweet for them, is a great way to stay connected.
-Also, keep an eye on Twitter accounts for brands and companies that host their own events: Spotify, Vans, Tumblr, that sort of thing.
+Also, keep an eye on Twitter accounts for brands and companies that are hosting their own events: your Spotifys, your Converses, your Taco Bells, that sort of thing.

 But of course, there’s always safety in numbers.
 As you pick up acquaintances through the week (and you will unless you are actively antagonistic), make sure to grab those digits.
 Remember the part in “The Dark Knight” when (spoilers) Batman and Morgan Freeman activate the surveillance network of Gotham City’s cellphones to find the Joker?
 Be Batman.
 Create a SXSW text chain.
 You can only be in one place at a time, after all.
 Your friends’ knowledge can be your knowledge.
 That way, you’ll be able to say “I was there” the next time a superstar rapper commandeers a hollowed out utility building.